benmneb/word-of-the-buddha/web/content/05_suffering.md

 ### The Body Component of Existence

-<span class="sutta-ref">MN 28</span> And what is the body component of existence?
+<span className="sutta-ref">MN 28</span> And what is the body component of existence?
 It is the four great elements and the physical qualities derived from the four great elements.

 And what are the four great elements?
 They are the earth, water, fire and the air element.

 ### The Experience (_Vedanā_) Component of Existence

-<span class="sutta-ref">SN 36.1</span> There are these three types of experience.
+<span className="sutta-ref">SN 36.1</span> There are these three types of experience.
 What three?
 Pleasant experience through any of the six senses.
 Unpleasant experience through any of the six senses.
 Neither-unpleasant-nor-pleasant (neutral) experience through any of the six senses.
 These are the three types of experience.

 ### The Perception Component of Existence

-<span class="sutta-ref">SN 22.56</span> And what is perception?
+<span className="sutta-ref">SN 22.56</span> And what is perception?
 There are these six kinds of perception: perception of sights, sounds, smells, tastes, touches, and perception of mental objects.

 ### The Will (and Other Mental Formations) Component of Existence

-<span class="sutta-ref">SN 22.56</span> And what is the will?
+<span className="sutta-ref">SN 22.56</span> And what is the will?
 There are these six kinds of volition: will regarding sights, will regarding sounds, will regarding smells, will regarding tastes, will regarding touches, will regarding mental objects.

 ### The Consciousnesses Component of Existence

-<span class="sutta-ref">SN 22.56</span> And what are consciousnesses?
+<span className="sutta-ref">SN 22.56</span> And what are consciousnesses?
 There are these six kinds of consciousnesses: sight-consciousness, hearing-consciousness, smell-consciousness, taste-consciousness, body-consciousness, and mind-consciousness.

 #### Dependent Origination of Consciousnesses

-<span class="sutta-ref">MN 28</span> If the sense of knowing is intact but no mind-objects (_dhammā_) come into its range, then there is no manifestation of mind consciousness.
+<span className="sutta-ref">MN 28</span> If the sense of knowing is intact but no mind-objects (_dhammā_) come into its range, then there is no manifestation of mind consciousness.

 If the sense of knowing is intact, mind-objects come into its range, but there’s no conscious engagement; then there’s no manifestation of mind-consciousness.